pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     :param Any refCon: reference constant provided with :py:func:`createAvionicsEx`
     :return float: ratio [0..1] of the screen's maximum brightness to display the screen in 3D cockpit

+    This is the prototype for screen brightness callbacks for custom devices.

     If you provide a callback, you can return the ratio of the screen's maximum brightness that the simulator should use when displaying the screen in the 3D cockpit.